What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 - Plastic bottles and containers without lids (no polystyrene foam or meat trays)

 All items should be empty, rinsed, and dry.
-Remove lids and place in the bin loose (small lids to be placed in waste bin).
-Do not place recyclables in bags.
+Remove lids and place in the bin loose (small lids to be placed in general waste bin).

 Your general waste bin should always be a last resort.
 This bin is for: